 Phone number: (800) 800-3328

 Should I contact or pay Penn Credit Corporation?

-The best way to go about dealing with Penn Credit Corporation is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Penn Credit Corporation for millions of clients nationwide.
+The most effective way to deal with Penn Credit Corporation is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Penn Credit Corporation on behalf of their clients.

 And they may be able to help you too.

 Will Penn Credit Corporation sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They help you dispute the Penn Credit debt with the three major credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Penn Credit Corporation again.

 Call Lexington Law to learn how they can help you.